 The Register of Cultural Organisations is a list of cultural organisations that can receive tax deductible gifts.
 The register aims to strengthen private sector support for the arts and encourages Australians to contribute to the nation's vibrant cultural life.
 Australian organisations can be listed on the register if their principal purpose is to promote one of the following cultural activities in Australia:

-The Treasurer and the Minister for the Arts approve new additions to the register.
-We administer the register.
+The Assistant Minister for Competition, Charities and Treasury and the Minister for the Arts approve new additions to the register.
+The Office for the Arts administers the register.

-Public art galleries, museums and libraries are generally not included on the register because they are approved by the Australian Taxation Office under another deductible gift recipient category.
+Public art galleries, museums and libraries are generally not included on the register because they are approved by the Australian Taxation Office under another Deductible Gift Recipient (DGR) category.